eclipse-sdv-blueprints/fleet-management/README.md

 # Using Zenoh Router to geographically distribute the vehicle data

-The integration of Eclipse Zenoh into the FMS blueprint is planned to be realized in two steps:

-**Step 1:  Extend FMS Forwarder to publish data in Zenoh and configure Zenoh Router to also receive data over MQTT**
+The integration Extend FMS Forwarder to publish data in Zenoh and configure Zenoh Router to also receive data over MQTT:

 - Assess the current FMS Forwarder and identify the necessary modifications to enable data publication through Zenoh.
 - Implement the required code changes to publish data via Zenoh.
 - MQTT plugin configuration on the Zenoh Router to as well support MQTT interfaces.

-**Step 2: FMS consumer Integration in Zenoh Router**

-- Implement the necessary changes in Zenoh Router using Zenoh Flow to create components that publish / consume data into influxdb.

-Currently, step 1 has been implemented, and we now provide the instructions on how you can test the communication using Zenoh, and we are actively advancing with the ongoing work on step 2.

 <img src="img/architecture-zenoh.drawio.png">

+We now provide the instructions on how you can test the communication using Zenoh

 1. Create a local docker image for FMS Forworder to support the zenoh communication, run the below command from  fleet-management/components/ directory: